LuminousVar/PLaNner/README.md

 This frontend application requires the backend API to be running.

 1. First, clone and follow the setup instructions for the backend repository: [https://github.com/LuminousVar/backend-PLaNner](https://github.com/LuminousVar/backend-PLaNner).
-2. Ensure the backend server is running (usually on `http://localhost:5100`) before proceeding to the next step.
+2. Ensure the backend server is running (on `http://localhost:5100`) before proceeding to the next step.

 ### Step 2: Clone This Frontend Repository